klaus7/jfastnet/README.md

  Ordered   | yes

 It's usually advisable to use sequence numbers, as there will be less overhead and also the ordered delivery is guaranteed.

+# Thanks
+[Kryo](https://github.com/EsotericSoftware/kryo) is the default serialiser used in JFastNet and is a pleasure to work with!
+Thanks very much for this awesome library!

+[Project Lombok](https://projectlombok.org/) also deserves a mention, as it makes working with Java much more comfortable and the code looks cleaner.
+Check it out if you don't have already.

 # Contact
 Post issues to [the issues page](https://github.com/klaus7/jfastnet/issues) or contact me via email at [support@jfastnet.com](mailto:support@jfastnet.com) for other inquiries.